KrzyRud/Flask_Codemy/README.md

 # Flask_Code
-This is just a tutorial project halping me to leard Flask.
+This is just a tutorial project halping me to learn Flask.